88ngreen88/Text_Readability_Classifier/README.md

+# Using NLP to Categorize Academic Texts By Readability

 ### The Problem

 Teachers, especially science and social studies teachers, are always looking for timely, grade appropriate texts for their students.
 Assessing the academic rigor and readability of a text can be a difficult task for teachers, despite being absolutely essential for student learning and engagement.
 While expensive sites like NEWSELA exist, their text corporas are often limited in their scope.